-- 1. Click Add Windows User... to open the Select Users or Groups dialog. - Note that you will only be able to make selections from the local computer, even if you click the Locations... button. - 2.
-In Enter the object names to select, enter the required user name(s), then use the Check Names feature to verify that they are recognized.
+1. Click Add Windows User... to open the Select Users or Groups window.

+By default, you will be able to make selections from your entire directory.
+If you want to narrow this, click the Select Users and Groups window's Locations... button, and select the location you require.

+- 2. In Enter the object names to select, enter the required user name(s), then use the Check Names feature to verify that they are recognized.
 If you enter several user names, separate each name with a semicolon.
 Example: Brian; Hannah; Karen; Wayne. - 3.
 When done, click OK.